 I didn’t understand about things like the oil crisis or why The Old Man used to drive so far just to get the best price of gas, which, apparently was a thing back then.

 Men in the town would brag about where the bought their gas.
 I remember it.
 I also remember waiting on line with The Old Man at gas stations, but I never knew why.
 I didn’t know what Iran was.
 I didn’t what the Middle East.
-At the time, the only East I knew about what my town of East Meadow.
+At the time, the only East I knew about was my town of East Meadow.
 In fact, I hardly understood what oil was.
 I just knew we used it.
 I knew we needed gas.
 Was there more that I needed to understand at that age?

 There was tension back then but the tension was different.
 And sure, people were screaming about inequality and hatred.
 Times were hard but more so, people simply endured back then.